alexmajewski/houdini-obj-lightmixer/README.md

-# Houdini /obj/ Light Mixer
+# Houdini /obj/ Context Light Mixer

 Obj Light Mixer is a custom panel built to mimic the Solaris Light Mixer functionality and appearance (currently only the "Sliders" tab is reconstructed).